askmike/gekko/docs/installation/installing_gekko_on_windows.md

 # Installing Gekko on windows

 ### Note:
 #### Windows does not natively support TA-lib.
-We are currently working on implenting the Tulip Indicators Library, which will provide similar functionality (see [#708](https://github.com/askmike/gekko/issues/708)).
+We are currently working on implementing the Tulip Indicators Library, which will provide similar functionality (see [#708](https://github.com/askmike/gekko/issues/708)).
 #### For advanced users only: As a temporary workaround until [#708](https://github.com/askmike/gekko/issues/708) is implemented, TA-lib can be used on Windows through Bash on Windows 10.
 See "Installing Gekko on Windows with bash on Windows 10"

 Here is a youtube video I made that shows exactly how to set up Gekko: